Drug and Alcohol Rehab Centers in Georgia, GA

 According to the 2019 N-SSATS report, there are 358 substance abuse rehab centers in GA, of which:5

 - 93 or 26.0% are private non-profit.

 - 7 or 2% are the local, county, or community government.

 - 50 or 14% are the state government.

 - 9 or 2.5% are the federal government.

 The number of Georgia treatment centers that offer outpatient care is 303.
 There are 70 residential (non-hospital) ones and 27 hospital inpatient ones.
-Around 40.000 to 45.000 people are admitted to rehabilitation centers in GA each year.
+Around 40.000 to 45.000 people are admitted to rehabilitation centers in Georgia each year.
 About 76.6% of patients are dealing with both alcohol and drug abuse.5

 What makes Georgia a popular rehab destination are probably its natural environment characteristics.
 With beautiful countryside connecting mountain views with white-sand beaches, a temperate climate with all four seasons, GA is one of the very best places to stay in the South.16